-You can tell this because the only amperage that can enter the start winding is dictated by the run and start capacitors and like we said before… the capacity of a capacitor is dictated completely by the capacitance (mfd) and the voltage across it.
+You can tell this because the only amperage that can enter the start winding is dictated by the run and start capacitors.
+As we said before, the capacity of a capacitor is dictated completely by the capacitance (mfd) and the voltage across it.

 For the amperage of the start winding to go UP at 580 milliseconds, it can only be due to an increase in back EMF as that motor gets up to speed.
 Then, at 600 milliseconds, the potential relay removes the start capacitor, and the amperage drops down to the run capacitor-only level.

 Fixing a voltage drop issue does more good than adding a hard start kit.

-A valuable test is measuring the voltage feeding your compressor with it under load and rectifying poor line voltage connections or undersized conductors.
+A valuable test measures the voltage feeding your compressor with it under load and rectifying poor line voltage connections or undersized conductors.

 Look at these two identical compressors: one with a hard start kit and one without.

 Techs are often taught that measuring inrush on the compressor common wire is a way to show how a hard start kit decreases startup amps.

-This isn’t what we are measuring when we see a big difference in inrush amps.
+However, that isn't what we measure when we see a big difference in inrush amps.

 What we are measuring is how QUICKLY the compressor starts, not the true inrush amps at start.
 I've looked at the specs on several high-end ammeters that measure inrush, and they read at 100 milliseconds.

 If you look at the two examples above, the compressor with a hard start will read lower at 100 milliseconds because it is already almost at full speed, and the LRA has nearly passed.

 LRA (locked rotor amps) is essentially the amperage the compressor runs when the run winding is functioning as a heater rather than a motor.
 The quicker the motor starts turning, the quicker it gets out of the LRA range.